saslani/saslani.github.io/_posts/2018-12-15-history-of-organizations.md

         <strong>Warning:</strong> This article is not for those who believe in Young Earth creationism; dinosaur bones are older than 10,000 years, people!
       </p>
       <p>
         The sapiens species is thought to have emerged around 300,000-200,000 years ago.
-Our species, _homo sapiens_, became anatomically recognizable roughly 50,000-30,000 ya, when the species developed the capacity for language.
+Our species, homo sapiens, became anatomically recognizable roughly 50,000-30,000 ya, when the species developed the capacity for language.
       </p>
     </div>
     <div class="right image">